nathanstouffer/quaternions/README.md

 # quaternions

 This repo contains some code that I wrote exploring quaternions.
-Note that the contents of */src/deps/* are from a course that I took on computer graphics taught by Dr. David Millman at Montana State University.
+Note that the contents of */src/deps/* are from a course that I took on computer graphics taught by Dr. David Millman at Montana State University (big thank you to Dave for teaching me graphics!).
+Also a huge thank you goes out to Dr. Jarek Kwapisz for taking the time to go through some quaternion theory in his algebra class!
 Thanks to [this](https://ezgif.com/video-to-gif) website for converting mp4 files to gifs to dislay in this README.

 In the */src/* directory, there are two subdirectories with code that I wrote: */su2/* and */so3/*.